rmccrear/level-1-course-content/week-1/question-bank/assignments.md

 The main goal of this assignment is to familiarize students with the basics of setting up and structuring an HTML document.

+## Overview

+Make a well structured HTML file.

+It should include a body, h1, h2, p tags, and blockquote

+It should also include a title.
+(Note: this is required for HTML validators.)

+## New Concepts

+* Well formed html files
+* Typographic tags: h1, h2, p, blockquote

 ## Steps:

 1. **Setup Environment**